 What should I do if I fail to configure Tapo Camera?

-Check the system LED status of the Tapo Cam and make sure it’s blinking red and green.
+Power off the device for few minutes, then power cycle and reset the Tapo Cam, ensure its LED blinking red and green.
 Otherwise, reset it by pressing and holding the RESET button for over 5s until the LED blinks red.

 iOS: Go to the Settings page, click on the Wi-Fi option to connect to the Tapo Cam’s Wi-Fi manually.